cooper/ferret/std/doc/String.md

 A string is basic datatype which stores an arbitrary sequence of bytes, typically representing characters.
-String literals are delimited by double quotes, like so: `"The quick brown fox jumps over the lazy dog"`.
+String literals are delimited by double quotes, like so: `.